Kirkuk–Baniyas pipeline: K-3 Slugging Station

+Operations

+In October 1952 total production of the Kirkuk field reached 443,300 bbls/day.
+The maximum capacity of the 12-inch and 16-inch lines was 160,000 bbls/day.

+During the Suez crisis, the pipeline was shut down due to sabotage.
+Stations T-2, T-3 and T-4 on Syrian soil were bombed in early November 1956.
+When Israel withdrew its troops from Egypt, the Syrian government gave permission in March 1957 for repairs to commence.
+Damage to the pipes was minor and production at one third capacity using only Iraqi pumping stations was quickly restored.

-Between 1982 and 2000 the pipeline was shout by Iraq, due to Syrian support to Iran during the Iran–Iraq War.
+Between 1982 and 2000 the pipeline was shut down by Iraq, due to Syrian support to Iran during the Iran–Iraq War.

 During the 2003 invasion of Iraq, the pipeline was damaged by U.S. air-strikes and remained out of operation since then.

 On 17 December 2007, Syria and Iraq agreed to rehabilitate the pipeline.
 The pipeline was to be reconstructed by Stroytransgaz, a subsidiary of Gazprom.
 However, Stroytransgaz failed to start the rehabilitation and the contract was nullified in April 2009.
 As the rehabilitation of the existing pipeline occurred to be more costly than building a new pipeline, in September 2010 Iraq and Syria agreed to build two new Kirkuk–Baniyas pipelines.
 One pipeline with capacity of 1.5 Moilbbl/d would carry heavier crude oil while another pipeline capacity of 1.25 Moilbbl/d would carry lighter crude oil.

+As of 2023, Iraq seeks to activate the Kirkuk–Baniyas oil pipeline, in addition to the Basra-Aqaba pipeline with Jordan, and to revive a pipeline with Saudi Arabia that existed in the 1970s.

+In April 2025, an Iraqi delegation headed by the Director of the National Intelligence Service, Hamid al-Shattri, visited Syria and met with its President, Ahmed al-Sharaa.
+They discussed—among other matters—restarting the pipeline’s operation.